Discography:

 On returning from Japan, James joined world pop outfit Najarian, and shortly thereafter started working again with Bob M. from Purple Planet, on a new project, M3, with drummer Greg Mag, and through him, started working with Mason Vincent's various projects.
 Najarian became one of Boston's premiere acts, packing the Middle East downstairs nightclub in Cambridge on Friday and Saturday nights, one of the best gigs in town.
 Their CD was released to critical acclaim, their career highlights included a performance at the Hatch shell, and they received airplay on WAAF, among other stations, playing live radio concerts and at innumerable venues in the Greater Boston area.
 Playing a variety of instruments on the folk scene James met Colleen Sexton early in her career and offered to play bass for her, which he did on her first recording and on a number of gigs.

-Najarian disbanded, eventually M3 decided to call it a day, but a few years later reformed as "supergods", trying out a number of drummers before realising no one other than Greg was crazy enough to play this kind of music.
-James continues to work with them playing music written by himself and Bob, as well as performing as guest bassist on ocassion with Celtic Breton band TrouzBras which features Sharynne NicMhacha, of the Moors, on voice and woodwinds.
-James also does the ocassional solo acoustic performance of something he refers cryptically to as "Folk music from outer space" on a variety of stringed instruments.
-He is much more famous than there is any evidence to suggest.
+Najarian disbanded, eventually M3 decided to call it a day, but a few years later reformed as "supergods", and finally as "Mojoceratops", trying out a number of drummers before realising no one other than Greg was crazy enough to play this kind of music.
+James continues to work with them playing music written by himself, Bob, and the group, and recently performed as guest bassist on ocassion with Celtic Breton band TrouzBras which featured Sharynne NicMhacha, of the Moors, on voice and woodwinds, with whom he has also perfomed as a duo (James on Cittern).